 Oil on canvas

 These rare portraits were painted by the American master of illustration, J. C. Leyendecker, as studies for Kuppenheimer advertisements.
 Bold and energetic, they perfectly encapsulate Leyendecker’s signature style.
-Depicting a young aviator of the First World War at the left, and a vivacious young woman at right, possibly Leyendecker favorite Phyllis Frederic, these oils on canvas clearly illustrate a step in Leyendecker’s creative process.
+Depicting a young aviator of the First World War at the right and a vivacious young woman at the left (possibly one of Leyendecker's favorite models Phyllis Frederic), these oils on canvas clearly illustrate a step in Leyendecker’s creative process.
 After creating rough sketches of his models in charcoal or pencil, he would select the most interesting ones, then use a grid to copy them onto a bigger board, enlarging them and experimenting with colors and position.
 These sketch sheets and canvases usually resembled puzzle pieces, and Leyendecker would then put the pieces together to create the final painting.
 A favorite with collectors, such sketches are exceptionally rare and truly delightful glimpses into Leyendecker’s work.
 A very similar aviator, possibly the finished work, graces the cover of the House of Kuppenheimer Fashion Catalog or "Style Book" of 1917.

 Joseph Christian Leyendecker was the most important American illustrator of the early 20th century.
 Revered by artists such as Norman Rockwell, who counted him as a personal mentor and friend, Leyendecker created the aesthetic of modern illustration, as well as two of the most iconic figures in advertising, the prize-winning Arrow Shirt Man and the News Year’s Baby.
-A contemporary of such illustrators as Charles Dana Gibson, N. C. Wyeth and Howard Pyle as colleagues and members of the Salmagundi Club, Leyendecker revolutionized the way products were bought and sold, and created icons that the country could identify with and rally around, especially during times of hardship and war.
-His style is unmistakable, combining wide, Impressionistic brushstrokes, Beaux Arts techniques, and an Asian chopmark-style signature, which alludes to his Art Nouveau influences.
+Leyendecker revolutionized the way products were bought and sold and created icons that the country could identify with and rally around, especially during times of hardship and war.
+His style is unmistakable, combining broad, Impressionistic brushstrokes, Beaux-Arts techniques, and an Asian chopmark-style signature, which alludes to his Art Nouveau influences.

 In 1898, Leyendecker produced the first of 48 covers for Collier’s magazine.
 The next year, he painted his first cover for Saturday Evening Post magazine, which was the beginning of a 44-year association with that esteemed publication.
 Over the course of his career, he would also paint covers for Life magazine, illustrations for a library of books, and transform advertising for such companies as B. Kuppenheimer & Co. and Interwoven Socks.
 His work for Arrow Shirt is the most well-known and beloved.
 Using his lover and manager, Charles Beach, as a model, Leyendecker created the ultimate image of modern American masculinity.
 His work for Kuppenheimer, also known as the House of Kuppenheimer, is just as iconic.
 Founded in 1876, the company became the manufacturer of uniforms for the United States Army during World War I. Thanks to Leyendecker's advertising, the firm became synonymous with the ultimate in male taste and desirability.